 To be eligible to apply for the combined program, students must have earned a minimum of 64 credit hours with a cumulative GPA of 3.0 or higher.

 To apply to a combined bachelor's/master's program, complete the Graduate School online application and pay the $50 application fee.
 Be sure to check “combined program.”
 In advance of the above students are encouraged to contact the Director of Graduate Studies in the Department of Geology and Environmental Earth Science to discuss their interests and to outline a plan of study.

-Student Classification and Graduation: Students in a combined program will remain as undergraduates until they apply for graduation or submit a request to the Graduate School to have their classification changed from undergraduate to graduate.
-Students must have completed a minimum of 128 hours to be classified as a graduate student (note: this change in classification will affect eligibility for financial aid).
-Students may receive their bachelor's degree prior to completing their master's degree.
-Upon receiving the bachelor's degree, students will automatically be classified as graduate students.
-Students receiving the bachelor's degree prior to completing the master's degree can count up to 9 hours of graduate course work toward their bachelor's degree with permission of the appropriate advisor(s) and dean(s) or their designee(s).
-Those hours can also count toward the completion of their master's degree.
-Regular time-limits for completing the master's degree apply to students in a combined program (see the Graduate School Handbook for more information).
-A minimum of 150 hours is required for the combined program; 120 semester hour minimum for a bachelor's degree and 30 hour minimum for a master's degree.
+Students in the combined program will remain as undergraduates until they apply for graduation or submit a request to the Graduate School to have their classification changed from undergraduate to graduate.
+Students must have completed a minimum of 124 hours to be classified as a graduate student (note: this change in classification may affect eligibility for financial aid).
+Students MUST receive their bachelor's degree prior to completing their master's degree.
+Upon receiving the bachelor's, students will automatically be classified as graduate students.